NoviceLive/bintut/README.rst

    :target: https://pypi.python.org/pypi/BinTut

-Dynamic demonstration of the exploitation of classical binary vulnerabilities.
+Dynamic or live demonstration of exploitation techniques of classical memory corruption vulnerabilities, from debugging to payload generation and exploitation, for educational purposes :yum:.

 What's BinTut